cilium/cilium/Documentation/contributing/governance/commit_access.rst

          https://github.com/openvswitch/ovs/blob/master/Documentation/internals/committer-grant-revocation.rst
          https://github.com/openvswitch/ovs/blob/master/Documentation/internals/committer-responsibilities.rst

 ..
+Additional ideas have been borrowed from https://github.com/envoyproxy/envoy/blob/main/GOVERNANCE.md

+..
 Licensed under the Apache License, Version 2.0 (the "License"); you may
          not use this file except in compliance with the License.
 You may obtain a copy of the License at